Cuprate/cuprate/database/README.md

 Note that the `1 system thread = 1 reader thread` model is only the default setting, the reader thread count can be configured by the user to be any number between `1 .. amount_of_system_threads`.

-The reader threads are managed and used by [`rayon`](https://docs.rs/rayon).
+The reader threads are managed by [`rayon`](https://docs.rs/rayon).

-For an example of where multiple reader threads are used: given a request that asks if any key-image within a set already exist, `cuprate_database` will [split that work between the threads with `rayon`](https://github.com/Cuprate/cuprate/blob/9c27ba5791377d639cb5d30d0f692c228568c122/database/src/service/read.rs#L490-L503).
+For an example of where multiple reader threads are used: given a request that asks if any key-image within a set already exists, `cuprate_database` will [split that work between the threads with `rayon`](https://github.com/Cuprate/cuprate/blob/9c27ba5791377d639cb5d30d0f692c228568c122/database/src/service/read.rs#L490-L503).

-Once the [handles](https://github.com/Cuprate/cuprate/blob/9c27ba5791377d639cb5d30d0f692c228568c122/database/src/service/free.rs#L33) to these threads are `Drop`ed, the back thread(pool) will gracefully exit, automatically.
+Once the [handles](https://github.com/Cuprate/cuprate/blob/9c27ba5791377d639cb5d30d0f692c228568c122/database/src/service/free.rs#L33) to these threads are `Drop`ed, the backing thread(pool) will gracefully exit, automatically.

-# Resizing
+## 7. Resizing
 Database backends that require manually resizing will, by default, use a similar algorithm as `monerod`'s.

 Note that this relates to the `service` module, where the database is handled by `cuprate_database` itself, not the user.
-In the case of a user directly using `cuprate_database`, it is up to them how to resize.
+In the case of a user directly using `cuprate_database`, it is up to them on how to resize.

 - Each resize statically adds around [`1_073_745_920`](https://github.com/Cuprate/cuprate/blob/2ac90420c658663564a71b7ecb52d74f3c2c9d0f/database/src/resize.rs#L104-L160) bytes to the current map size
 - Resizes occur simply when the current memory map size cannot contain new data that has come in